9630613/Trajectory-planning-of-UR10-robot/README.md

 Now with using a suitable γ , we can control robot in the singularities.

 # Controlling robot (IK Algorithm)
-In order to control the robot on the desired path, an error is calculated between desired task and the actual end_effector position and orientation.
+In order to control the robot on the desired path, an error is calculated between the desired task and the actual end_effector position and orientation.
 The error is :

 $$ 𝑒 = 𝑥_{𝑑𝑒𝑠𝑖𝑟𝑒𝑑} − 𝑥_{endeffector} $$